JulijanaUneva/ATM/README.md

 npm (Node package manager)

 ***
-### 📂 Projekt von GitHub klonen und in VS Code öffnen
+### 📂 Clone the project from GitHub and open it in VS Code

-Folge diesen Schritten, um das Projekt herunterzuladen und zu öffnen:
+Follow these steps to download and open the project:

-1. Öffne das Terminal und führe folgenden Befehl aus:
+1. Open the terminal and run the following command:

     ```sh
    git clone https://github.com/JulijanaUneva/ATM.git